corsairmarks/technician_slave_fix/mod/README.md

 # Overview

 Are your (non-domestic) slaves refusing to take Technician jobs?
-This mod will get them back to work producing wealth for their owners.
+This mod will get them back to work producing energy for their owners.

 # Changes

-This mod replaces the `common/pop_jobs/03_worker_jobs.txt` file that defines most worker-strata jobs.
-The only change is to modify the weight condition for the `technician` job for enslaved populations (that are not domestic slaves).
-The condition was incorrectly a `NOR` which requires every condition to be false (in this case, four flavors of energy credit traits) - this means that slaves **without** energy-enhancing traits will more strongly prefer being technicians.
-This is the opposite of what should be intuitively happening.
-To fix this inverted rule, the condition is changed to an `OR` which applies the bonus weight when an eligible pop has any of the eligible traits.
+As of Stellaris version 3.3 "Libra," this mod overrides _only_ the `technician` job.
+The only change to the job is to modify the weight condition for enslaved Pops (that are not domestic slaves).
+The condition was incorrectly a `NOR` which requires every condition to be false (in this case, four flavors of energy production traits) - which means that slaves _without_ energy-enhancing traits more strongly preferred being technicians.
+This is the intuitively opposite of what should be happening.
+To fix this inverted rule, the condition is changed to an `OR` which correctly applies the bonus weight when an eligible Pop has any of the eligible traits.

 ## Compatibility

-**If you use StarNet AI or StarTech AI, you do not need this mod.**  In fact, it will mess up the custom job re-weighting in that mod because they alter the same file.
+**If you use StarNet AI or StarTech AI, you do not need this mod.**  In fact, it may undo custom job re-weighting in that mod for the `technician` job.

-Because it replaces a core Stellaris file, this mod is inherently incompatible with any other mods that overwrite the same file.
-Generally, any mod that alters the default worker jobs will not be compatible with this one.
-Altering jobs for other strata should work as expected because they are defined in other files.
+Because this mod only overwrites the `technician` job, it is compatible with practically any other Stellaris mod that doesn't make changes to the same job.

-Built for Stellaris version 3.2.1 "Herbert."
-This mod is not compatible with achievements because it overwrites a core Stellaris file.
+Built for Stellaris version 3.3 "Libra."
+Not compatible with achievements.

 ### When to Install

 This mod can be safely added or removed from your savegame after the game has started.
-It only alters one worker job to fix the priority.
+It only alters one worker job to fix the weight.
 If you remove it, your game will work normally.

 ## Changelog